reallygoodsoftware/base-styles/readme.md

 - A further 5% can be achieved with "add this class to this element when clicked/hovered".
 - Why not build framework level component libraries on top of a common CSS base, rather than every component library author rewriting their CSS from scratch?
 - Said another way, "Base Components for Laravel" is technically already 90% written (in base-styles.css).
 To finish it off, a Laravel developer would need to figure out the "Laravel Way" to wire up the few components that rely on backend functionality, like modals and toasts.
-- If you are want to build a component library for your framework, please feel free to use Base Styles as a starting point.
+- If you want to build a component library for your framework, please feel free to use Base Styles as a starting point.

 ## Existing Integrations